secretstartups/handbook/business-technology/data-team/platform/index.html.md

 ## <i class="fas fa-toggle-on" style="color:rgb(107,79,187); font-size:.85em" aria-hidden="true"></i>Data Spigot

-A Data Spigot is a concept/methodology to give external systems access to Snowflake data in a controlled manner.
+A Data Spigot is a concept/methodology to give external systems, access to Snowflake data in a controlled manner.
 To give external systems access to Snowflake, the following controls are in place:
 - A dedicated service account.
 - A dedicated view (or views) only exposing the minimum required data.
 No Personally Identifiable Information (PII) may be disclosed.
 - A dedicated role (or equivalent) with access to only the specified tables/views.